 He had a number of skill sets, appeared to have a pretty high I.Q., his E.Q. appeared to be way above average and he had a good job that paid well.

 People leave their jobs for many reasons and, regardless of why, they all share a few things in common.
 Individuals in career transition face uncertainty and challenging circumstances that impact their personal, financial and professional life.
-These challenges hold true whether you are a CEO and or an administrative staff person.
-Here are a few of the questions we often hear from clients in transition.

 How to get a job is always topical; advice on how to land your dream job abounds.
 But what about the other half of the equation?
 How can you ensure you leave a job without burning that proverbial bridge?
 Everyone talks about making the right first impression but what about making the right last impression?

 The last few years have been tough for many Canadian organizations.
 Falling revenues and shrinking profits forced leaders to make difficult decisions about how best to reduce costs, boost productivity and ensure sustainability over the long term.
 In Canada and around the world, layoffs have been an unfortunate but necessary strategy to remain competitive.

 Maybe you saw it coming, or perhaps it came as a complete surprise – either way, losing your job is tough.
 For many, it can be a pivotal moment in the trajectory of their life.
 Will you choose to change your career path or seek a similar role to the one you are leaving?
 How will you avoid compromising your career goals in the face of financial concerns and the inclination to get back to work quickly?

 Not to sound pessimistic, but sooner or later, almost everyone has to deal with the implications of being downsized.
 How people deal with it is as different as night and day.
 I’ve seen a wide and varied range of emotions and responses from those who experience job loss.
 How you deal with it can determine how quickly you turn-around and your ability to capture opportunities in front of you.